hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

               -l, --label=[]                  Set meta data on a container --label-file=[]                 Read in a line delimited file of labels --link=[]                       Add link to another container
-              --name                          Assign a name to the container --noauto-volume                 Do not create volumes specified in image -P, --publish-all               Publish all exposed ports
+              --name                          Assign a name to the container(maximum length is 48) --noauto-volume                 Do not create volumes specified in image -P, --publish-all               Publish all exposed ports
               -p, --publish=[]                Publish a container's port(s)